Kickboxer (1989 film): Soundtrack

-Alternate versions

-The most complete version of this film ever released was the R18+ Australian/New Zealand VHS video release by Palace Entertainment and The Movie Group.
-This version contained all of the original voice dubs and was fully uncut in terms of violence but had a few scenes trimmed due to print damage and the last fight was incorrectly edited at one point.
-This was first packaged as a rental in a double pack with another Van Damme film, Wrong Bet (Lionheart).
-While 1 minute 18 seconds of violence was trimmed by the BBFC in the UK VHS versions by 4Front/EIV video, the print damaged scenes and the final fight editing mistake had been rectified in this version.
-The UK versions had better picture quality and were brightened in colour compared to the darker Australian/New Zealand Palace R18+/M15+ releases.

-Any other versions of the film that came out after the initial VHS releases were a heavily edited and re-dubbed version.
-Every version of the film released after 1995 on VHS, DVD and Blu-ray contain this inferior edited version.
-Certain scenes were cut altogether, some scenes re-edited as well as character lines and voices changed.
-Eric (Dennis Alexio)'s voice was re-dubbed, along with certain scenes of Van Damme and Michel Qissi (Tong Po).

 Reception

 Box office

 Kickboxer grossed $14,697,005 in the United States.
 Cannon deliberately released it on the traditionally slow weekend after Labor Day when no studio releases, and thus limited competition; it opened on 973 screens and grossed $4.1 million, making it the third most popular film in the country.
 A few years later its gross was estimated at $50 million.

 Critical response

 Chris Willman of the Los Angeles Times called the film "egregiously dull" and a contender for one of "the dumbest action pictures of the year", citing its "jarring shifts in tone, insurmountable plot implausibilities, rampant racial stereotyping, superfluous nudity and inhuman amounts of comically exaggerated violence".
 Willman also questioned the manner in which characters seem to recover from serious injuries and major trauma.

 Chris Hicks of the Deseret News criticized the film as a ripoff of The Karate Kid, with added elements from other films such as Rocky and Rambo.
 In addition to stating that the ending was predictable, Hicks also dismissed Van Damme as "little more than a low-budget Arnold Schwarzenegger wannabee" whose attempts at acting were in vain.

 On Rotten Tomatoes the film has an approval rating of 36% based on reviews from 11 critics.
-On Metacritic the film has a score of 33% based on reviews from 4 critics.
+On Metacritic the film has a score of 33% based on reviews from 4 critics. /Film identified it as one of the most influential martial arts films of all time.